The AI assistant

 Ask anything

-Replies in about a minute, like a sharp assistant on email.
+Email it or text it - it replies in about a minute, like a sharp assistant would.

 On a schedule

-It sets up its own recurring tasks from a plain sentence.
+It sets up its own recurring briefs and reminders from a plain sentence, by email or text.

 In your threads